 Surprisingly, we can learn a lot about what makes us happy in our couplings from, of all people, middle children.

-When asked in 2010 by the Pew Research Center, "What a makes marriage work?" people listed faithfulness above all other traits (such as sharing chores or religious beliefs).
-This means that middleborns are actually better off than other birth orders in terms of finding longevity in their marriages.
+When asked in 2010 by the Pew Research Center, "What a makes marriage work?" people listed faithfulness above all other traits (including sharing chores or religious beliefs).
+This means that middleborns are actually better poised than other birth orders to achieve longevity in their marriages.
 Why is that?
-A study of birth order researcher Dr. Catherine Salmon's showed that middles are significantly less likely than other birth orders to cheat in a long-term romantic relationship--80 percent said they never strayed (compared to 65 percent of firsts, and 53 percent of lasts).
-If you want a good marriage, do like middles: place high value on dependability and commitment.
+A study by birth-order researcher Dr. Catherine Salmon showed that middles are significantly less likely than others to cheat in a long-term romantic relationship—80 percent said they never strayed, compared to 65 percent of firstborns, and 53 percent of last-borns.
+If you want a good marriage, do like middles: Place a high value on dependability and commitment.

-Clearly, marriage as an institution is undergoing seismic change these days.
-Though the rules are changing rapidly, it remains the case that the majority of Americans prefer being paired in lasting relationships than living alone.
-Looking at the qualities middles embody--loyalty, generosity, openness and flexibility, to name just a few--we can all learn a thing or two about how to turn the dream of this kind of lasting commitment into a reality, regardless of our birth order.
+Although the rules are changing rapidly, it remains the case that a majority of Americans prefer being paired in lasting relationships than living alone.
+Looking at the qualities that middles embody—loyalty, generosity, openness, and flexibility, to name just a few—we can all learn a thing or two from them about how to turn the dream of of lasting commitment into a reality, regardless of our birth order.